ramp-kits/oan_failure/README.md

 ## Preparing data

-The raw data is located in the subfolder `/data`.
-It consists in a set of a few thousand time series that spear around 20 days of time.
+After unzipping the file given to you in the Slack team, raw data is located in the subfolder `/data`.
+It consists in a set of a few thousand time series that span about 20 days of time.

 ```
 data/